It Only Takes One Dedicated Mentor to Shape a Child’s Future

 ‘The children are our future.’
 We often say those words, but what if a child takes a wrong turn in life, becomes ensnared in crime, drug-addiction or suicide and self-destruction?
 An Addiction Counselling Therapy can help children refrain from drug addiction.
 If children are truly our future, then we adults owe them a helping hand in shaping it.
 We can do so through mentoring.

 As a children’s advocate and founder of the KOP Mentoring Network here in Palm Beach County, I believe every young person needs a caring adult mentor to provide encouragement and support to succeed in school and in life.
+Even from a very young age, children can start to develop issues that can be resolved through child play therapy with relative ease, due in part to the fact that it was caught so early.
+We have to be diligent and seek the right professional assistance.
 Many of us have the power to truly impact their future by simply showing up as a caring friend and mentor.

 We have seen the benefits of mentoring in addressing our schools’ graduation rates, which, have been increasing in recent years here in South Florida and across the nation.
 In what can only be described as good news, the Palm Beach County School District again has a graduation rate that has outperformed other large school districts in Florida.
 More public-school students are graduating than ever as the district’s graduation rate rose from 90 percent in 2017 to 91.7 percent in 2018.